-As of September 2022, ILDA is working on a standard for "Category A Laser Shows."
+Since September 2022, ILDA has been working on a standard for "Category A Laser Shows."
 This is also referred to as a "Cat A" show.

 The proposed standard describes requirements for a laser show that ILDA considers to be generally recognized as safe under the conditions of its intended use.

 The chance of injury (hazardous effect or adverse biological change), from a laser show performed according to the Cat A requirements, is considered by ILDA to be vanishingly small.